nathancarter/weblurch/doc/plan.md

  * Disable resizing of grouper objects as if they were normal images
  * Formats menu is currently empty
- * Attribute changes for groups do not go onto the undo/redo stack, but should.
-In fact, we need a general API for performing edits to the document as a chunk and putting an appropriate entry on the undo/redo stack at the same time.

 ## Miscellaneous enhancements